-- Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), bend the seal housing tube so that it closely follows the bearing cap brace and protrudes through the bulkhead port in the differential housing (refer to Fig. 11.). - Trim the tube to length using automotive brake line cutters.
+- ☐ Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), bend the seal housing tube so that it closely follows the profile of the differential housing and protrudes through the bulkhead port in the differential housing (refer to Fig.10., 11., & 12.). - Trim the tube to length using automotive brake line cutters.

-- Check that the contour of the tube will not interfere with the Air Locker or the ring gear. - Cable tie the tube to the bearing cap brace (Fig. 11.).

-4.10 Setting up the Bulkhead Fitting

-- Apply thread sealant to the outside threads of the bulkhead body. - Screw the bulkhead body into the tapped hole, and lightly tighten using a 14mm [9/16"] spanner.
+Run the seal housing tube between the bearing cap, the differential housing, and the cover plate and out of the bulkhead port.
+Check that the contour of the tube will not interfere with the Air Locker, the ring gear, the master shim, the bearing cap, or the cover plate.
+4.10 Setting up the Bulkhead Fitting Apply thread sealant to the outside threads of the bulkhead body.
+Screw the bulkhead body into the tapped hole, and lightly tighten using a 14mm [9/16"] spanner.
 Wipe the area clean of any excess thread sealant (inside and outside of the housing).
 Insert the free end of the seal housing tube into the bulkhead fitting until it protrudes approximately 8mm [5/16"] through the other side.
 From the outside of the housing, assemble one of the small O-rings over the top of the short length of seal housing tube protruding through the bulkhead fitting.
 Install the brass spacer.
-Install the second small O-ring after the spacer.
-While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 12.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver.
+Install the second small O-ring after the spacer. ☐ While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 13.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver.

-Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it.
+NOTE : Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it.